projectglow/glow/docs/source/etl/variant-data.rst

 Variant I/O with Spark SQL
 ==========================

-Glow includes Spark SQL support for reading and writing variant data in parallel directly from S3.
+Glow makes it possible to read and write variant data at scale using Spark SQL.

 .. tip::